 Air plants made easy

 Air plants need bright, indirect light, regular misting, and steady airflow.
 Mist more during dry months and place them near vents or open windows for gentle movement.
+Apartment Therapy provides detailed care instructions for air plants and creative display ideas.

 Fertilize lightly since they lack soil to hold nutrients.
 Rotate displays so each specimen gets equal light and air.